AmanKumarSinhaGitHub/React-Js-Full-Course/README.md

 ### Task 3

 use an Input Textbox : after you enter some text. try to press ENTER button and show the an alert or console.log.
-You can capture the onKeyPress event, button how you will you make it work only for "Enter" ?
+You can capture the onKeyPress event, how you will you make it work only for "Enter" key ?
 It should not work on pressing of other keys.
-[Hint: Explore the synthetic event object ]

 ---